Alan Eagleson: International Hockey

 Eagleson was also active in promoting the sport, helping to organize the historic 1972 Summit Series—the first time Canadian and Soviet professionals had ever competed against each other on the ice.
 According to the Globe and Mail, his role as "manager and motivator, travel agent and godfather, firebrand and peacemaker" for the first squad ever to be known as Team Canada earned him wide recognition and the nickname "Uncle Al".
 Eagleson travelled regularly to negotiations and ice hockey events in Europe with an entourage, and employed Aggie Kukulowicz as a Russian language interpreter.

 Notably, Eagleson was responsible for the decision to exclude many WHA stars from the Summit Series, including Bobby Hull, Gerry Cheevers and Derek Sanderson, as they had chosen to play in the WHA instead of the NHL.
 Four years later, Eagleson organized the first Canada Cup, which included WHA players.

 During the final game of the Summit Series games in Moscow, Eagleson garnered international attention by attempting to confront off-ice officials after the goal judge had failed to light the goal lamp when a Canadian player scored, at which point he was seized by soldiers of the Red Army.
 The Canadian players and the few Canadian fans rallied to his defence to prevent him from being arrested, providing one of the most memorable off-ice moments of the series.
 As they walked back across the ice, Eagleson shaking his fist at the Soviet goal judge.
 John Ferguson extended his middle fingers to the crowd.

+In 1984, Eagleson called into question American hockey player Mike Eruzione’s amateur status.
+Eruzione had scored the gold medal-winning goal in the 1980 Winter Olympics for the US against the Soviet Union.
+Eruzione rebutted the charges, saying "He's trying to take something away from me that we so richly deserved.
+He can't take away the memory.
+Is he going to try to convince everybody in the United States we lost?"